Power System Operating Characteristics -

 These last two issues are present even in systems that can be totally disconnected from a public utility, as in solar/wind-powered, because most individuals are clueless about the ramifications until after the negative effects are perceived, by which time the cost of corrective measures increases exponentially.
 As an example, an individual called from a remote area, indicating unpleasant biological response to the indoor solar-powered electric system that was distant, and disconnected, from any public power system.
 This individual had installed wiring just covered in plastic, as well as aluminum-foil-backed insulation near the energized wiring, making the alternating electric field presence perhaps greater by a factor of 10 compared to "conventional construction."
 Once the structure is built, the remediation costs are much greater, because the walls, floors, and ceilings may need to be opened to replace the wiring with a type that has a grounded metal armor (which eliminates electric field emissions).

 Now referring to an issue little understood by homeowner and electrician alike, we come to Grounding.
 If one were able to use a voltmeter with very long leads (several miles/km long) and measure the ground connecting at istant points, it would be noted that they are several, and perhaps hundreds, of static (DC / Natural) and alternating (AC / Artificial) volts different from each other.
 With the Delta system it\\'s not so much a concern because the different grounding points are not solidly connected to each other, making the cause of "stray currents" a myth (caveat here due to suburban residential systems interconnected due to the indoor system\\'s major flaw (Achille\\' heel)).
 With the other two systems (WYE and SWER) it makes a major difference because now these differences in voltage will be the driving force behind the flow of currents in the soil.
 In some instances the grounding point to a local point of service can be electrically elevated from the ground around it, by as much as 15 to 25 Volts, based on my first-hand experience.
 The typical response of the electricians or electric company personnel is to sink additional ground rods into the soil.
 This is most idiotic because it simply adds more electrical contacts with which to drive more current into the soil.
 It only mildly reduces the "stray voltage" previously identified.
 What needs to be done is to identify the reason why the grounding point voltage is elevated, and correct it.
 However, this latter path is not the path of least resistance / cost, so it is seldom employed.
-In suburban and rural areas where elevated grounding-point voltages are identified, it is most likely a result of frayed or broken primary return wire. separate grounds If a single customer is affected, and the transformer\\'s primary and secondary grounds are interconnected as above, the customer can request neutral / ground isolation at the transformer.
+In suburban and rural areas where elevated grounding-point voltages are identified, it is most likely a result of frayed or broken primary return wire.
+If a single customer is affected, and the transformer\\'s primary and secondary grounds are interconnected as above, the customer can request neutral / ground isolation at the transformer.
 The two grounds, now separated by 8 feet or more horizontal length of insulated wire to where the rods contact the soil, are interconnected with a surge arrester (somewhere on the pole), which will provide instant union during a surge to improve grounding, and once the surge is quenched the arrester again becomes an isolation device.
 A variant of this for a concrete-pad-mounted transformer will serve the same purpose.
 If more than one customer is affected, they all have to be in agreement, or the utility cannot help.
 Stray current issues in urban areas have similar causes, but their solutions are more complex because of the great number of interconnections.

 A corollary of, or "playful tinkering" with, electricity brought on the desire to control the output of lighting with other than a simple on/off switch.
 This feature is employed by an electronic variable control (dimmer) that turns on during a preset portion of each cycle.
 Since power is provided at 60 (or 50) cycles per second (Hertz or Hz), the equivalent result is a switch that turns on and off 120 times per second (turns on and off twice in each cycle, because it turns on during each of the two opposite-polarity pulses of energy, and turns off during the zero-crossing transition).
 Anytime a switch is turned on or off, there is a small arc which can easily be detected by a simple AM radio.
 If one could quickly sweep the frequency of that AM radio, it would be noted that the scraggly emissions occur throughout the entire range of reception (EMI / Radio interfrence, can be caused by electric utility equipment.
 Should that be the case, thy are obligated to correct it at no cost to you.
 Should you simply think they are Always the casue, you may be emabarassd to find your equipment can be the source!).
 Lightning does the same thing, on a much larger scale.
 A single low level burst of energy provides emissions detectable between 540 to 1700 kHz?
 Yes, and then some.
 Arcing during lightning rips various electrons out of atomic orbit of the surrounding air molecules / atoms.
 Since the various electrons have discrete energy levels binding them to the atoms, their return provides discrete emission at various energy levels and frequencies.
 Although indoor electronic light controls are assumed to occur within the enclosed structure of the electronics (a "protected" environment), the harmonics emissions are nonetheless similar to those of lightning.
 With a typical indoor wiring system, these emissions are scattered about on the supply wiring, becoming part-and-parcel of the alternating electric field emissions.
 The harmonic emissions, however, are much worse than 60 Hz alone because their coverage of frequencies from zero to greater than one MHz overlaps many frequencies of biological interest, and are most energetic in the low end of the audio range, which we are most sensitive to.
 Tinnitus anyone?
 Hello!